Last updated November 9, 2023

 Information from Accredited Practitioners

-From Accredited Practitioners we collect information necessary to identify the Accredited Practitioner, such as their name, qualifications, address, email address and other contact details.
+From Accredited Practitioners we collect information necessary to identify the Accredited Practitioner, such as their name, accreditation details, address, email address and other contact details.
 Accredited Practitioners may provide us with personal information regarding themselves, our Clients or Respondents.

 Information from Administrators

-From Administrators we collect information necessary to identify the Administrator, such as their name, qualifications, address, email address and other contact details.
+From Administrators we collect information necessary to identify the Administrator, such as their name, accreditation details, address, email address and other contact details.
 Administrators may provide us with personal information regarding themselves, our Clients or Respondents.

 Information for Research